vinod-hg/erlstring/README.md

 Features
 ========
-Currently supports only concatenation of strings.
+Currently supports the following functionalities: concat/2 - concatenation of strings (erlstring and string) len/1 - length of the string. to_string/1 - get back the string from erlstring.

 Erlang strings are list.
 So concatenation operation is O(n).
 For large number of concatenations it can be very slow O(n*m)